BrachaBirinboim/ProjectNodeJS/README.md

-# ProjectNodeJS
+# Donation Management Framework-ProjectNodeJS
-volunteer coordination System, that provides a central framework for managing and tracking donations and contributors through an API for matching services.
+The system provides matching services between volunteers and volunteer seekers via an API.
-The application is built using Node.js and TypeScript
+#The application was built using Node.js and TypeScript."

+א